LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 samples overall, but instead that we have at least 200 effectively independent samples.
-More effective samples means we are approximating the posterior better than before, with ESSs < 100.
+More effective samples means we are approximating the posterior better than before, when ESSs were less than 100.

 (You should keep an eye for weird trends in the trace plot suggesting that the MCMC chain has not yet converged, or is struggling to